hoanbklucky/hoanbklucky/README.md

 ## Hi there 👋

+- 🔭 I’m currently a Assistant Professor in Computer Science and Engineering at Florida Southern College in Lakeland, Florida, USA.
+- 🌱 I’m interested in AI for Medicine.
+- 👯 I’m am teaching Python Programming and other courses in Computer Science and Engineering.
+-
 <!--
 **hoanbklucky/hoanbklucky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.